 Whether presented or not, the submission must include a verbatim transcript of the presentation.
 The running time for the presentation must not exceed 15 minutes.
 Work beyond the maximum 15 minutes running time will not be included in the assessment.

-The pre-released source material will be available to Centres by 1 March (for the June session) or 1 August (for the November session) to allow candidates four weeks to complete their presentation.
+The pre-released source material will be available to Centres to allow candidates four weeks to complete their presentation.
 Each Centre may determine the precise timing of the four-week period to fit their own circumstances.